timgoud/terraform-provider-zabbix/website/docs/r/template.html.markdown

 ## Import

-template can be imported using their id, e.g.
+Templates can be imported using their id, e.g.

 ```
 $ terraform import zabbix_template.new_template 123456